Energy in Saudi Arabia: Natural gas

-Saudi Arabia has the world's fourth largest reserves of natural gas, of 240 e12cuft.
+Saudi Arabia has the world's fourth largest reserves of natural gas, of 240 e12ft3.
 One-third of this reserve is found in the Ghawar.
 Before the master gas system, the oil company flared (burned) the gas as it came from the oil well.
 Until recently production of natural gas was tightly controlled as it is so closely linked to oil production.
 The World Trade Organization criticized the government and Aramco for heavily subsidizing natural gas.
 According to the Energy Information Administration the price was US0.75 $/MMBtu.
 On January 1, 2016, the domestic price of natural gas was raised to 1.25 $/MMBtu.

 In January 2020, Aramco announced a $1.85 billion investment to set up the first natural gas storage facility in Saudi Arabia.
 In 2019, a study presented that natural gas storage is only financially viable if Saudi Arabia meets its natural gas production target in 2030.

 Also, in February 2020, Aramco initiated a plan to invest $110 billion to develop gas reserves in Al-Jafurah field, Al-Ahsa Governorate, to start production by 2024 to 2036 when fully developed, which is expected to hold 200 e12ft3 of wet gas, 130,000 oilbbl per day of ethane and 500,000 oilbbl per day of gas liquids and condensates.

+In early 2026, Saudi Aramco signed a 20-year deal to receive 1 million tonnes of liquefied natural gas per year from the US.